-A slideset that explains the programme can be downloaded below, or contact us or your network manager if you would like any specific materials for local use.
+You can download our QI Collaborative presentation below, which explains the programme.
+Or, contact us or your network manager if you would like any specific materials for local use.

 Quality Improvement Collaborative

-You can download the measures below to monitor progress with the self assessment and benchmark your unit against standards.
+You can also download below the measures to monitor progress with the self assessment and benchmark your unit against standards.
 Please contact us if you would like an editable version (in MS Word).

 We have had an overwhelming response to our request for Peer Reviewers among clinicians and parent representatives.
 If you would like to know more please get in touch and we can send application forms.
 There will be more opportunities to attend induction/training events next year.

-We produce monthly updates about the programme for circulation through Network Managers and Chairs.
-For the latest (June) edition please download below.
+We produce regular updates about the programme for circulation through Network Managers and Chairs.
+Download the latest edition below, and look out for new updates.